 In one survey, 44% of respondents claimed that Amazon was their first stop when making a purchase online, and 92% of online shoppers said they had made a purchase through the retail behemoth.
 From 2017 to 2018, Amazon's share of the total online retail market climbed from 43.5% to 54.1%, and its upward trajectory can be expected to pose an ever-greater challenge to smaller retailers because of a push to offer more convenience to customers with same-day and one-day shipping.

 Most online shoppers (78%) reported they value the lack of lines and other shoppers when purchasing items online.
 Given that brick-and-mortar stores are especially crowded and hectic during the holidays, the significance of that factor is magnified during the part of the year most critical for retailers.
+As a result, online shopping has become a large part of emerging holiday retail trends.

 Online shoppers spent about $126 billion during the 2018 holiday season, an increase of 16.5% over the previous year, signaling a fundamental shift in the American retail landscape that traditional retailers must adapt to if they expect to survive.